 About

-Despite initial reservations about Trump’s run in 2016, Heritage quickly switched course and aligned itself with his administration, eager to help staff the government with “trusted movement conservatives” it had been tracking through its Project to Restore America database, according to The New York Times.
-Ultimately, the think tank influenced his hiring of right-wing cabinet members such as Betsy DeVos, Mick Mulvaney, Rick Perry, Scott Pruitt, and Jeff Sessions.
+Despite initial reservations about Trump’s run in 2016, Heritage quickly switched course and aligned itself with his administration, eager to help staff federal agencies with “trusted movement conservatives” it had been tracking through its Project to Restore America database.
+Ultimately, the think tank influenced the hiring of right-wing cabinet members such as Betsy DeVos, Mick Mulvaney, Rick Perry, Scott Pruitt, and Jeff Sessions, among others.
+Through Project 2025 and its updated database of sanctioned sycophants, Heritage is again ensuring that Trump has a reliable cadre of hardcore MAGA loyalists lined up to help him rule more than govern during a second administration.

 January 6, 2021